tensorflow/mlir-hlo/stablehlo/docs/bytecode.md

 Portable artifacts can be created using either the `stablehlo-translate` tool, or directly in C++ or Python APIs.
-Serialization needs a target version of StableHLO to write an artifact (the current version is 0.9.0).
+Serialization needs a target version of StableHLO to write an artifact written in `#.#.#` format (See [Version.h](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/Version.h#:~:text=getCurrentVersion) for current version).
 Deserialization uses the current version of StableHLO to read an artifact.

 ### Using the `stablehlo-translate` tool